kali-linex/linex/Documentation/networking/ipddp.rst

 Encapsulation - You will need to download a software daemon called ipddpd.
 This software expects there to be an AppleTalk-IP gateway on the network.
-You will also need to add the proper routes to route your Linux box's IP traffic out the ipddp interface.
+You will also need to add the proper routes to route your Linex box's IP traffic out the ipddp interface.

 Common Uses of ipddp.c